Gone With The....

 ★★★★☆

 Foundations of Graphics & Compute - Volume 2: Rendering offers a compelling take on webgpu, though not without flaws.
-While the treatment of ai is excellent, I found the sections on JavaScript less convincing.
-The author makes some bold claims about Computers & Technology that aren't always fully supported.
+While the treatment of simulation is excellent, I found the sections on Computers & Technology less convincing.
+The author makes some bold claims about Web Development & Design that aren't always fully supported.
 That said, the book's strengths in discussing Books more than compensate for any weaknesses.
 Readers looking for webgpu will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on Web Development & Design, if not the definitive work.

 You May Also Like